-At the core of CPM Scheduling lies the critical path, which is essential to keep a track off in order to successfully manage the project, and ScheduleReader is a the perfect utility tool that anyone can use to quickly visualize the critical path projects in the XER and XML file format.
+At the core of CPM Scheduling lies the critical path, which is essential to keep track of in order to successfully manage the project, and ScheduleReader is the perfect utility tool that anyone can use to quickly visualize the critical path projects in the XER and XML file format.

 Visualizing the critical path allows tasks to be prioritized and managed on time.
-This is what essentialy helps keep projects on schedule.
+This is what essentially helps keep projects on schedule.

 Construction Project Managers

-By visualizing the layout of the of the work in phases with ScheduleReader, construction project managers can keep periodic control and timely engage and coordinate with other contractors and sub-contractors in the project.
+By visualizing the layout of the work in phases with ScheduleReader, construction project managers can keep periodic control and timely engage and coordinate with other contractors and sub-contractors in the project.

-The Crtiical Path Method of scheduling allows schedulers to create structured, logical schedules and set objectives for everyone to follow in order to for the project to be completed successfully.
+The Critical Path Method of scheduling allows schedulers to create structured, logical schedules and set objectives for everyone to follow in order to for the project to be completed successfully.